 - Contains information you will use to confirm certain assumptions we made when we constructed your award offer.
 Additional information can be found in the Using Your Eligibility Summary to Review the Student Budget section of this page.

 - Accept/Decline Awards

-- You must accept or decline your student and parent loans and/or work-study award.
+- You must accept or decline your student loans and/or work-study award.
 Additional information can be found in the Accepting/Declining Your Student Loans and Federal Work-Study section of this page.

 - View Scheduled Disbursement Dates

 - Displays loan fees and scheduled disbursement date information.
 The scheduled disbursement date listed will be the earliest date scheduled for the term.
 Your actual disbursement date may be later than the earliest date.
 Processing of financial aid disbursements (including Direct Deposit) and production and mailing of financial aid refund checks take time—at the earliest, students generally receive their refund checks near the first day of school each semester.
 However, be prepared to pay for books, supplies, and personal items out of pocket in case your refund check is delayed.

 - Provides information on the processing status of your Direct Loans.
 This link appears when we submit your loan request to the Direct Loan processor (beginning in July for the Fall semester).